Skip to main content

 Suppose you are a German freelancer invoicing a French IT company:

-1. You enter their VAT ID: FR12345678901
+1. You create the customer and enter their VAT ID: FR12345678901

-2. docs101 queries VIES automatically
+2. When you open the customer detail page, docs101 queries VIES automatically in the background

-3. VIES confirms: "Valid — Tech Solutions SARL, Paris"
+3. VIES confirms: "Valid — Tech Solutions SARL, Paris" — the status card turns green

-4. docs101 applies 0% VAT (reverse charge) since the VAT ID is confirmed valid and the customer is in another EU country
+5. When you create an invoice and select this customer, docs101 applies 0% VAT (reverse charge) since the VAT ID is confirmed valid and the customer is in another EU country

-5. The invoice includes the reverse charge notation and both VAT IDs
+6. The invoice includes the reverse charge notation and both VAT IDs

-6. You retain proof of the VIES validation for your tax records
+7. You retain proof of the VIES validation for your tax records

 Best Practices